porsche-design-system/porsche-design-system/packages/components/src/components/checkbox/checkbox.examples.md

 ## Slots

 Sometimes it's useful to be able to render markup (e.g. an anchor tag) for `label` or `message`.
-Therefore a named slot can be used.
+Therefore, a named slot can be used.
 Make sure **not** to define the corresponding property on the host element when a named slot is used (because a property definition is preferred over a named slot).
 For named slots only [phrasing content](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content) is